The Chronicle of Anna Magdalena Bach

 The Chronicle of Anna Magdalena Bach (Chronik der Anna Magdalena Bach) is a 1968 film by the French filmmaking duo of Jean-Marie Straub and Danièle Huillet.
 It was their first full-length feature film, and reportedly took a decade to finance.
 The film stars renowned harpsichordist Gustav Leonhardt as Johann Sebastian Bach and Christiane Lang as Anna Magdalena Bach.
 The orchestral music was performed by Concentus Musicus and conducted by Nikolaus Harnoncourt.
 It is the first of several Straub-Huillet films to be based on works of classical music.
-The film was entered into the 18th Berlin International Film Festival.
+The film was entered in the 18th Berlin International Film Festival.

 Though, as on all of their films, Straub and Huillet contributed to the film equally, Straub is the officially credited director.